bennettsf/bennettsf/README.md

 - Implementation of Dark and Light mode of the site.

 ### In Progress:
-- I am currently working on getting the page running on an AWS server so other features are available.
+- I am currently working on getting the page running on an AWS server so other dynamic features can be available.

 # React + Vite